WHO WE ARE

 His photographs are included in prestigious collections such as National Gallery of Art – Washington, D.C., The Museum of Fine Arts in Boston and The Smithsonian Institution.
 Peter is currently working on a major book about Penobscot Bay, Maine, and overseeing the management of Ralston Gallery in Rockport, Maine.
 For more information about Peter’s work, visit www.ralstongallery.com.

-Paige Garland Parker is responsible for shaping the "look and feel" of all communication materials for our clients.
-She has extensive experience in the design and production of advertising and graphics, having started her career in television and radio, where she developed creative content.
-Paige’s expertise is based on a strong foundation of directing the design and production of various publications and graphic materials.
+Paige Garland Parker shapes the "look and feel" of all communication materials for our clients.
+She has extensive experience in advertising and graphic design, having begun her career in television and radio, where she developed creative content.
+Her expertise is grounded in directing the design and production of various publications and marketing materials.

-In addition to her design work, Paige has a strong background in developing thoughtful and professional fundraising strategies.
-She has curated compelling visual and communication materials that help organizations effectively engage potential donors and secure funding.
-Paige has worked with several non-profits, developing visual identities and strategies that align with fundraising goals and strengthen donor relationships.
-At the Island Institute, she was integral to the design and production of Island Journal and materials for key fundraising campaigns, including the successful $20 million "Sustaining A Way of Life" capital campaign.
+Beyond design, Paige has a strong background in developing thoughtful and professional fundraising strategies.
+She has curated compelling visual and communication materials that help organizations engage potential donors and secure funding.
+She has collaborated with numerous nonprofits, crafting visual identities and strategies that align with fundraising goals and strengthen donor relationships.

 Micah Conkling, M.A. is a marine-focused communicator, educator, and community engagement specialist with a background in ocean food systems and coastal development.
 Based in midcoast Maine, he has worked extensively in outreach, education, and stakeholder engagement, helping communities navigate the challenges and opportunities of sustainable marine industries.